 The Classics Students’ Union (CLASSU) is the body representing Undergraduate Classics and Classical Civilization students at the University of Toronto.
 It is established to promote and enrich the academic and co-curricular lives of CLASSU members by offering academic services, organizing co-curricular events, and liaising with the Arts and Science Students’ Union and the Department of Classics on behalf of CLASSU members.
 Click here for information about our current Senate.
 While we run many events, we also offer academic services and try to bring our members the most current news from the Arts and Science Students’ Union (ASSU) and the Faculty of Arts and Science.
 Senate

-Click here for the CLASSU Constitution (22 Sept.
-2016).
+Click here for the Constitution, as of 20 September 2019.
+Click here for our Constitution, as of 20 September 2019.
 Below is a summarized “Plain English” version for people who are less legally inclined.
-Please note that the below version has not yet been updated to include changes from the referendum of 22 September 2016.
+Please note that the below version has not yet been updated to include changes from the referendum of 22 September 2017.

 Preamble to Article III: Objectives, Terms, Disputes, Membership